harrycresswell/harry/content/writing/secure-privacy-focused-email.md

 I read some concerns on Reddit about delays with account approval, but I didn’t experience any of this myself.
 Setting up custom domains was easy enough.
 I had visions of DNS settings taking forever to propagate, but all went smoothly and everything was working within a few minutes.

 This week I set up a separate user (a dedicated inbox) for [Local London](https://locallondon.life/), as there are a few of us sending emails.
 For €1/month, the three of us can share an inbox and send emails from our own alias.
-On G-Suite I’d set everyone up as a user, so email would have cost £12.42/month for this project alone.
-We’d also be handing over all of our data in return.
+To put this in perspective, with G-Suite I’d set everyone up as a separate user, so email would have cost a minimum of £12.42/month, for this project alone.
+Plus, we’d be handing over all our data, in return.

 ## Final thoughts